SpuzzSomchai/automatic-release-action/README.md

+# Testing Node Upgrade
+Bumped the Node version to 18.
+Consider this beta.
+You can for it and switch it back to 12 by editing action.yml line 31.

 # GitHub Automatic Release Action

 This action simplifies the GitHub release process for community projects by automatically uploading assets, generating changelogs, handling pre-releases, and more.
 It is a fork of [marvinpinto/actions](https://github.com/marvinpinto/actions).